 All students will have a curfew (what time do be home at night).
 There will be one time for school nights and another for weekends.
 Most host parents use grade and time as a guide for weekend curfews.
-For example, if you are in grade 10 your curfew would be 10pm, if you are in grade 11, your curfew will be 11 (on weekends).
+For example, on weekends, if you are in grade 9 your curfew would be 9pm, if you are in grade 10, your curfew will be 10pm, if you are in grade 11 or 12 it will be 11pm.
 Most students should be home earlier on school nights because they have homework and need to spend time at home.